How to Build Credit 101 for Small Business Owners

 1. Be aware of your score.

 It’s human nature to want to affect the things you care about the most, and this is especially true when it comes to your personal credit score.
 The first step is to keep track of your own score on a regular basis.
-I’ve had a long connection with Experian and have seen my credit score increase over time, owing to the fact that I pay attention to it every month (a monthly review is not too frequent).
+I’ve had a long connection with Experian and have seen my credit score increase over time, owing to the fact that I pay attention to it every month (a monthly analysis is not too frequent).
 The first step is to understand your credit score, and although I paid a modest monthly charge to Experian for this service, there are a lot of free credit monitoring services available, such as Nav.

 2. Make good use of credit